djoven89/Ansible_roles/README.md

 * This module requires Apache2 package installed.
 * The PHP versions available are: 5.6, 7.0, 7.1, 7.2 and 7.3 .
 * It will hide the PHP version and set the timezone.

+**- mariadb:**

+This role will install MariaDB.
+Below are the actions that the role does:

+* It will install MariaDB server package.
+* It will set a password for database 'root' user.
+* Optional the role can create a database with its user or import a SQL file.

+**- wordpress:**

+This role will download and configure Wordpress.
+The requirement for this role is:

+* Apache, PHP and Mysql have to be installed and configured.

+And the action that the role does are the following:

+* It will download the version of Wordpress that was defined.
+* A database and its user will be created.
+* The Wordpress site will be created automatically.